 Unit: Select the switch unit that will be used for this configuration.

 Click the VLAN Detail button to view more detailed information about the VLAN on the specific interface.
+Click the Edit button to re-configure the specific entry.

 After clicking the VLAN Detail button, the following page will appear: